Where to stay in Tokyo First time guide to the best hotels

 • Located near Akihabara, this hotel caters to manga enthusiasts with dormitory-style accommodations surrounded by over 5,000 manga books.
 Both English and Japanese manga are available, allowing guests easy access to indulge in their favourite comics during their stay.
 Probably not one I would recommend for business travelers!

-Conclusion: The best Tokyo Hotels for all Budgets
+Conclusion: The best Tokyo Hotels for your first trip

 Are you heading to Osaka and Kyoto as well?
 Take a look at my guide to the best hotels in Osaka and best hotels in Kyoto for all budgets